Emotions

 feeling something nerve-wracking or a

-Gut feeling.
-We can also feel
+gut feeling.
+We can also

 shaking or tremors, sweating,